socek/formskit/doc/tutorial/customization.rst

 Validating field is made to make validation of situations like "no value found" or how many values needs to be at the field.
-Second step is just to validate every value which was provided for field.
+Second step is just to validate every value which was provided for field. `message` variable is the text of error message.

 .. code-block:: python